-Everyone sweats during those gut-wrenching moments, like asking out a date or speaking before a crowd.
+Everyone sweats during gut-wrenching moments like interviewing for a new job or speaking before a crowd.
 But if you experience excessive sweating at night, a deeper issue might be to blame.

-How much you sweat depends on the situation, your DNA, medical conditions and other factors.
-You might sweat more than others at night — regardless of temperature.
-So what separates night sweats from normal sweating?
+How much you sweat depends on your DNA, medical conditions, stress and other factors.
+However, you might sweat more than others at night — regardless of temperature.

 - Blood pressure medications